Frances Eleanor Jarman

-Frances Eleanor Jarman (8 February 1802 – 30 October 1873) was an English actress who performed in Ireland, Scotland, England, America and Canada.
+Frances Eleanor Jarman (8 February 1802 – 30 October 1873) was an English actress who performed in Ireland, Scotland, England, the United States and Canada.
 She is most known for her daughter Nelly Ternan's association with author Charles Dickens.

-Jarman's second daughter, also named Frances, married the novelist Thomas Adolphus Trollope.
+Jarman's second daughter, also named Frances, was a novelist who married her fellow novelist Thomas Adolphus Trollope.

 Life

 Jarman was born in Hull in 1802.
 Her mother, Martha Maria Mottershed, was a successful actress and after her marriage she continued to appear and from 1812 she appeared with her daughter.
 Her father, John Jarman, had been trained as a lawyer, but he worked in Tate Wilkinson's Yorkshire acting company as a prompter whilst his wife appeared in major roles as Maria Errington before her marriage even though her maiden name was Mottershed.

 Jarman was almost immediately part of the cast and she appeared in one role before she was christened.
 She continued to be employed in juvenile roles.